grafana/tempo/docs/sources/tempo/traceql/query-editor.md

 ### Query by TraceID

-To query a particular trace:
+To query a particular trace by its trace ID:

 1. From the menu, choose **Explore**, select the desired Tempo data source, and navigate to the **TraceQL** tab.
 1. Enter the trace ID into the query field.
 For example: `1f187d8363b5a9b30cedd8e0ce9ccb43`